McCloudS/subgen/README.md

 # What can it do?

-* Create .srt subtitles when a SINGLE media file is added or played via Plex which triggers off of Plex or Tautulli webhooks.
+* Create .srt subtitles when a SINGLE media file is added or played to Jellyfin or Plex which triggers off of Jellyfin, Plex, or Tautulli webhooks.

 # How do I set it up?